IowaDave/avr-dx/_posts/2024-05-06-evsys-blinking-without-thinking.md

 ### Seeing Is Believing

 It is now hands-on-the-breadboard time.
-The following steps set up a switch that will have *almost no current* passing through it, using that switch to drive current through another, different circuit, turning a light on and off.
+The following steps set up a switch to generate events on one pin, consisting of only voltage but no current.
+The events will, however, regulate current through another, different pin, turning a light on and off.

 **Step 1**: establish the switch as the signal's source.
-Connect:
+Connect a:

-* resistor "R0", 10K Ohms, between pin PD7 and ground to pull the pin low,
+* resistor "R0", 10K Ohms, between pin PD7 and ground to pull the pin low, a
-* a switch between pin PD7 and an open row on the breadboard,
+* switch between pin PD7 and an open row on the breadboard, and a
 * resistor "R1", 5K Ohms, connecting that row to the same voltage that powers the microprocessor, called Vcc.

-The switch gives the ability to apply a voltage signal onto pin PD7 without passing much current.
+The switch controls the voltage signal on pin PD7.

-When the switch is open, resistor R0 drains the voltage on pin PD7 down to ground, signaling a "LOW Level".
-Closing the switch pulls up the voltage on PD7 to Vcc through resistor R1, signaling a "HIGH Level".
+When the switch is open, the pull-down resistor R0 drains the voltage on pin PD7 to ground, signaling a "LOW Level".
+Closing the switch pulls up the voltage on PD7 to Vcc through the current-limiting resistor R1, signaling a "HIGH Level".

 **Step 2**: enable pin PA2 to energize the light.
-Connect:
+Connect the:
-* the anode of an LED to pin PA2, and
+* anode of an LED to pin PA2, and the
-* the cathode of that LED through a suitable resistor, such as 330 Ohms, to ground.
+* cathode of that LED through a suitable resistor, such as 330 Ohms, to ground.

-#### To Do: put a schematic diagram here.
+#### (To Do: put a schematic diagram here.)

 **Step 3**:
 Somehow, the signal received on pin PD7 must actuate a current on pin PA2.